Christmas in Switzerland

-The tree is decorated with red candles, ornaments handed down or given as Christmas presents as well as edible decorations, such as small chocolate Santas and mice filled with sugary goodness and cones and bells made of a thin chocolate shell - all wrapped in shiny colourful foil.
+The tree is decorated with red candles, ornaments handed down or given as Christmas presents as well as edible decorations, such as small chocolate Santas, chocolate mice filled with sugary goodness, cones and bells made of thin chocolate shells - all wrapped in shiny colourful foil.

 There's nothing quite as magical as snow on Christmas, so all - children and grownups alike - have a wish in common - please regale us with that fluffy white stuff.
 As one of my nieces ones stated with a longing sigh:"Ah, it just doesn't feel like Christmas without snow."
 It's the one time we don't mind to battle drifts of snow but lately, Frau Holle did not often fulfill our wish in a timely manner.

 Christmas Eve is celebrated on December 24.
-That's when the "Christchind" brings the presents and places them under the tree.
+That's when the Christchindli brings the presents and places them under the tree.
 They are opened after we return from church.